Check provider logo

 cloudfront_distributions_custom_ssl_certificate

-Ensure that your Amazon CloudFront distributions are configured to use a custom SSL/TLS certificate instead of the default one.
+CloudFront distributions are configured with a custom SSL/TLS certificate rather than the default *.cloudfront.net certificate for viewer connections.

 Risk